Tony Curtis Says Thank You, Jack Lemmon Gets a Pie in the Face, & Tony and Natalie Wood Almost Light Each Other On Fire! It's The Great Race.

-So, were Natalie and Tony good friends on set?
+So…were Natalie and Tony good friends on set?
 Were they more than friends?
 Or did they absolutely hate each other during production?
 If only we could hear Natalie’s perspective.
 One thing’s for sure, The Great Race was a trying film for Natalie, and she really didn’t want to be there.
-For Natalie, The Great Race was an obligation she had to fulfill in order to do Inside Daisy Clover (1965), a film she was excited about.
+For Natalie, The Great Race was an obligation she had to fulfill in order to do the film she was excited about, Inside Daisy Clover (1965).

-Troubles on the set compounded with a difficult revelation in her personal life when Natalie discovered that her ex-husband Robert Wagner, whom friends and family confirm she still had feelings for, was expecting a child with his new wife.
+Troubles on the set compounded with a difficult revelation in Natalie’s personal life when she discovered that her ex-husband Robert Wagner, whom friends and family confirm Natalie still had feelings for, was expecting a child with his new wife.
 The news was difficult for Natalie, who, at this stage of her life, desperately wished to be a mother herself.

 After filming of The Great Race completed in November 1964, Natalie, feeling alone and depressed at the course her life was taking, swallowed a bottle of her prescription pills.